PDXpert PLM Software

 - Can I see a product demonstration before I start my evaluation?

 - Yes, you can view introductory videos on our website.
-In the US, Canada and India, you can also request a live demonstration via web meeting software and your browser.
+In the US, Canada and some other countries, you can also contact us to request a live demonstration via web meeting software and your browser.

 - OK, I'm ready to try out PDXpert software.
 How do I start?

 - Download the PDXpert System Setup — we'll send you an email with links to our download page.
 This installs the PDXpert Server, a free Microsoft SQL Server Express Edition database engine and a PDXpert client on one PC.
 Additional PDXpert clients can also be installed on other networked PCs.
 Advanced technical considerations can be reviewed in the PDXpert PLM Installation Guide.

 - How long does it take to install the PDXpert PLM system?§

 About 5 to 10 minutes if you follow the recommended system requirements and accept the default configuration.
 Of the major installation components (Microsoft .NET, the SQL Server Express Edition LocalDB database server, PDXpert Application Server, and PDXpert client), only the Microsoft component takes significant time; PDXpert itself takes only a couple of minutes.
 Fortunately, PDXpert installs all of these components for you, so it's quite simple.